Financial Aid

 FAFSA or TASFA?
 Which financial aid application should you use?

-**See Mrs. Taylor and she can help you with the application process.
+**See the counselors and they can help you determine what is right for you and help with the application process.

 Scholarships